department-of-veterans-affairs/vagov-content/pages/education/after-you-apply.md

 <div class="va-introtext">

+Find out if you can get a Certificate of Eligibility (COE) for VA education benefits.
 Getting a degree, certificate, or other professional license can help you make a successful transition from military to civilian life.
-Find out what happens after you apply for your Certificate of Eligibility for VA education benefits.
+Learn about types of VA education benefits, including the GI Bill, and review what happens after you apply for a COE.

 </div>